workfloworchestrator/orchestrator-shell/README.md

 syntactically incorrect values.
 Updating information in the database with unsupported values may brake things.
 Use this shell at your own risk.

+Only scalar resource types are supported.
+All non-scalar resource types are shown as `<unset or non-scalar>` while they can have a value in the database.
+Optional yet unset resource types can be assigned a value with the `resource_type  update` command, but do not try to update non-scalar resource types using the wfoshell.

 ## Usage

 ### Command overview